quicwg/base-drafts/draft-ietf-quic-transport.md

 ## ACK Frame {#frame-ack}

-Receivers send ACK frames (types=0x1a - 0x1b) to inform senders which packets they have received and processed.
+Receivers send ACK frames (types=0x1a - 0x1b) to inform senders of packets they have received and processed.
 The ACK frame contains one or more ACK blocks.
 ACK blocks are ranges of acknowledged packets.
-ACK frames also contain a sum of ECN marks received on the connection up until this point if the frame type is 0x1b.
+If the frame types is 0x1b, ACK frames also contain the sum of ECN marks received on the connection up until this point.

 QUIC acknowledgements are irrevocable.
 Once acknowledged, a packet remains acknowledged, even if it does not appear in a future ACK frame.
 This is unlike